mulbruk/lz11/README.md

 ## Why

-I was using the [nintendo-lz](https://crates.io/crates/nintendo-lz) crate for a project and noticed that:
-1. It was very slow
-2. It produced compressed outputs that were larger than the input files
+Existing Rust libraries for working with LZ10/LZ11 were slow, and produced compressed output larger than the input file.

-So I ended up having to write my own tool to replace it.

-`lz11`:
-1. Is fast, unless you run it with `-o9`
-2. Achieves good compression ratios

 ## How to use